SASUKE40/himself65.github.io/concept/react-hooks-using-decorators.md

-# React hooks using class
+# React hooks using decorators

 this is one of my thinking, not so much accurate.